Creating a good communication environment

 Fun activities such as socialising with friends or a trip to the park can provide great opportunities for introducing and reinforcing good communication habits and language development.
 But ordinary care activities and necessary daily routines can do that too, such as:

-- getting up, washing, nappy changing, dressing, for example
+- getting up, washing, nappy changing, dressing

 - household ‘jobs’ such as tidying up, washing the pots or stacking the dishwasher, cleaning, cooking, doing the laundry